Recent & Current

 Over the years, the Tiapapata Art Centre has implemented a number of projects that place creativity at the centre of development.
-The two featured in this page are currently being implemented.

 Green Paper Project

 Currently being implemented with support under the Civil Society Support Programme, this project aims to establish a paper making facility at the Tiapapata Art Centre that will use natural fibres found in the Vaisigano Catchment Area to make textured handmade papers.
 The acquittal report for the first tranche of funding can be read here.

 Lau o le u'a - leaves of the paper mulberry tree (Broussonetia papyrifera).
 This bast or inner bark of the tree provides long fibres that are beaten to make siapo (also known as tapa), a traditional bark cloth made by skilled artisans of Samoa.
 The craft is currently being revived along with the 'ie sae (fine mat).

 Funded under the Spotlight Initiative and implemented in collaboration with the UNESCO Office for the Pacific States, this project explores the traditional worldviews that once nurtured and protected women and girls and was recently concluded.
 Proverbial expressions and cultural constructs highlighting the respect accorded to women and girls in traditional Samoan society were identified and featured in a series of five short video clips to be used primarily on social media:

 Episode 1: E mū mata o le tama tane i lona tuafafine ~ a brother face burns in service for his sister.

 Episode 2: O le tama‘ita‘i o le tamasā ~ a girl child is a sacred child.

 Episode 3: E au le ina‘ilau a tama‘ita‘i ~ women can accomplish much.
 Note the literal translation refers to how women completed their thatching (beating men in a competition).